Penobscot Bay

 Penobscot Bay (Baie de Penobscot) is an inlet of the Gulf of Maine and Atlantic Ocean in south central Maine, a stretch known as Midcoast Maine, in a broader Atlantic region known as Down East.
 The bay originates from the mouth of Maine's Penobscot River, downriver from Belfast.
 Penobscot Bay has many working waterfronts including Rockland, Rockport, Stonington, and Belfast.
 Penobscot Bay is between Muscongus Bay and Blue Hill Bay, just west of Acadia National Park.

 At the beginning of the Holocene epoch 11,000 years ago, the Gulf of Maine's sea level fell as low as 180 feet (55 m) below its present height.
 Penobscot Bay was then a continuation of Penobscot River that meandered through a broad lowland extending past present day Matinicus Island.

-Penobscot Bay and its chief tributary, the Penobscot River, are named for the Penobscot Indian Nation, which has continuously inhabited the area for more than ten thousand years, fishing, hunting and shellfish gathering in and around the bay and river.
-A part of the Wabanaki Confederacy, the Penobscot Indian Nation's present reservation includes Indian Island, north of Orono, Maine, and all the islands of Penobscot River above it.
-Ancient remains of their campsites dating back millennia have been found on the bay's shores and islands.
+Penobscot Bay and its chief tributary, the Penobscot River, are named for the Penobscot Indian Nation.

 The bay was the site of a humiliating American defeat during the Revolutionary War.
 In 1779 a Continental Navy flotilla consisting of 19 warships and 25 support vessels was dispatched on July 24 to recapture the mid-coast of Maine from the British who had captured part of the territory and constructed fortifications near the bay, naming the newly captured territory New Ireland.
-The American besiegers became stalled in their assaults due to dissension between Solomon Lovell and Dudley Saltonstall, two of the expedition's commanders, and after a British flotilla led by George Collier arrived on August 13, the American fleet fled, beaching and burning their ships in the face of a superior British force.
+The American besiegers became stalled in their assaults due to dissension between Solomon Lovell and Dudley Saltonstall, two of the expedition's commanders, and after a British flotilla led by George Collier arrived on August 13, the American fleet fled, beaching and burning their ships in the face of a superior British force of 10 warships.
 All 44 ships were either destroyed or captured, in what proved to be America's worst naval defeat until Pearl Harbor, 162 years later.

 There are many islands in this bay and on them are some of the country's most well-known summer colonies.

-Conservation & Environmental Groups

 Conservation and environmental groups

 Groups with chief focus on Penobscot Bay or parts thereof.